As virus lockdown eases, Italy ponders what went wrong

 “It was a huge error.
 They should have taken the example where the first cluster was found,” said Giambattista Morali of the metalworkers’ union in the Bergamo town of Dalmine.

-While the regional government focused on finding new ICU beds, its testing capacity lagged and Lombardy’s nursing homes were in many ways left to fend for themselves.
+While the regional government focused on finding new ICU beds, its testing capacity lagged and Lombardy’s nursing homes were left to fend for themselves.

 Of particular attention to Milan prosecutors investigating deaths in care facilities was the March 8 decision by the regional government to allow recovering COVID-19 patients to be housed in nursing homes to free up hospital beds.

-Another regional decree March 30 told nursing home directors to not hospitalize sick residents over 75 if they had other health problems and avoid further risking their health during transport or a wait in the ER.
+Another regional decree March 30 told nursing home directors to not hospitalize sick residents over 75 if they had other health problems and avoid further risking their health during transport.

-Note: A previous version of this story corrected the spelling of Attilio Fontana’s first name.